KennyVilella/excavator_simulator_mujoco/model/excavator/README.md

 where **CE**, **CF**, **CH**, `angle_HCE` and `angle_HCF` are constants that can be calculated from the grid geometry (values are given in the table below).

 From the **E** coordinates, it is possible to calculate the distance **ED**, and then the position of **E'** using the (constant) length **EE'** of the piston rod.
-It is also possible to calculate the angle of the chassis/boom piston relative to the horizontal
+It is also possible to calculate the angle of the chassis/boom piston relative to the horizontal plane
 ```
 angle_cb_piston = arccos((x_E - x_D) / ED).
 ```